nz-m/SocialEcho/classifier_server/Readme.md

 # Classifier API Server

 This Flask app utilizes the Hugging Face Transformers library to classify text into multiple categories.
 It is intended to be run locally on your machine.
-Please keep in mind that text classification is a computationally demanding task that heavily relies on your machine's hardware.

 ## Prerequisites